Historically Black College and Universities (HBCUs)

 Get on the Plane: HBCU Spring Tour

 If you’re interested in attending an HBCU, you should try to join our annual Get on the Plane tour of HBCUs.
-Check our event calendar for more information about the dates and application process.

 The HBCU Transfer Guarantee